ericwastaken/openconnect-proxy/README.md

 This is a Docker containerized version of Openconnect and OCProxy that establishes a SOCKS5 proxy through a VPN.
 The container requires specific environment variables to be set before running.
 Below are the steps to launch this container using both Docker CLI and Docker Compose.

+Once this container is running, you can configure any application that supports SOCKS5 PROXY to use **localhost** and the port you specified in the `PROXY_PORT` environment variable to connect to the VPN and access any resources available via the VPN.

 For more information on OpenConnect and OCProxy, visit the following links:
 * https://www.infradead.org/openconnect/
 * https://github.com/cernekee/ocproxy